iclr-blogposts/2026/_posts/2026-04-27-useful-calibrated-uncertainties.md

 > In real-world decision making systems, classification networks must not only be accurate, but also should indicate when they are likely to be incorrect.
 As an example, consider a self-driving car that uses a neural network to detect pedestrians and other obstructions.
 If the detection network is not able to confidently predict the presence or absence of immediate obstructions, the car should rely more on the output of other sensors for braking.
 Alternatively, in automated health care, control should be passed on to human doctors when the confidence of a disease diagnosis network is low.
 Specifically, a network should provide a calibrated confidence measure in addition to its prediction.
 In other words, the probability associated with the predicted class label should reflect its ground truth correctness likelihood.

 We can see that in an effort to convey the importance of calibration intuitively, the authors have blended calibration together with selective classification without explicitly communicating the nuances that we've discussed in this blogpost.
-That is to say, a calibrated model allows the reliable estimation of accuracy and setting of decision rules without validation labels, however, it does not say anything about how well a model is able to separate its own errors from correct predictions.
-This sort of motivating language, that doesn't explicitly distinguish calibration from selective classification, has become commonplace in the subsequent calibration literature  <d-cite key="Minderer2021Revisiting,param_temp_scaling_eccv2022,Xiong2023ProCal,Nixon2019CVPRW,Zhang2020MixnMatchCalibration,Meronen2024fixoverconfidence"></d-cite>, which can contribute to a fuzzy understanding of calibration’s practical importance in the research community.
+That is to say, a calibrated model allows the reliable estimation of accuracy and setting of decision rules without validation labels, however, good calibration does not say anything about how well a model is able to separate its own errors from correct predictions on a per-sample basis.
+From the excerpt, one can see how a reader might mistakenly associate good calibration with good per-sample decision making.
+This sort of motivating language, that doesn't explicitly clarify the relationship between calibration and selective classification, has become commonplace in the subsequent calibration literature  <d-cite key="Minderer2021Revisiting,Zhang2020MixnMatchCalibration,param_temp_scaling_eccv2022,Xiong2023ProCal,Nixon2019CVPRW,Meronen2024fixoverconfidence"></d-cite>, which can contribute to a fuzzy understanding of calibration’s practical importance in the research community.

 Another factor that leads to confusion is the use of the word "overconfident".
 A key empirical finding of *On Calibration of Modern Neural Networks* <d-cite key="Guo2017Calibration"></d-cite> is that certain neural networks are overconfident in the *confidence calibration sense*.
-This overconfidence result is oft-cited in papers <d-cite key="Minderer2021Revisiting,param_temp_scaling_eccv2022"></d-cite> as motivation without clarifying that overconfidence in calibration *is orthogonal to how well a model can discriminate individual failures/errors* as we've discussed in this blog.
+This overconfidence result is oft-cited in papers <d-cite key="Minderer2021Revisiting,param_temp_scaling_eccv2022,LeCoz2024EfficientCalibration"></d-cite> as motivation without clarifying that overconfidence in calibration *is orthogonal to how well a model can discriminate individual failures/errors* as we've discussed in this blog.
 As we alluded to earlier, the meaning of "overconfident" in calibration is different to what it means colloquially.
 Colloquially, overconfidence typically refers to a person's attitude to a given situation (specific $\text{conditions}$): *"He overconfidently decided to choose the hard option only to fail"*.
-Thus it is not hard to see how someone might conflate the colloquial and calibration meanings of "overconfident" together when engaging with the literature, confusing calibration and selective classification.
+Thus it is not hard to see how someone might conflate the colloquial and calibration meanings of "overconfident" together when engaging with the literature, confusing calibration and discrimination.

 Below I've included a few more examples from the literature of imprecise use of language when motivating calibration: